Sign in. It’s quick, free and it’s up to you.

 TIGER WOODS HAS turned down the opportunity to captain the United States at the 2027 Ryder Cup at Limerick’s Adare Manor.

-The former world number one’s decision comes after he announced he would step away from golf for a period to focus on his health and wellbeing.
+The former world number one’s decision comes after he announced he would step away from golf for a period to focus on his health and well-being.

-A statement read from the PGA of America read: “We commend Tiger for prioritising his long-term health and deeply respect the courage it takes to make such a personal decision.
+A statement from the PGA of America read: “We commend Tiger for prioritising his long-term health and deeply respect the courage it takes to make such a personal decision.

 “Tiger has shared with us that he will not serve as captain of the 2027 US Ryder Cup team and we support his decision.
 The PGA of America will share further updates regarding the Ryder Cup captaincy when appropriate.”

-Fifteen-time major-winner Woods had been the favourite to take on the role for the US at Adare Manor, which is owned by long-time friend and associate JP McManus.
+Fifteen-time major winner Woods had been the favourite to take on the role for the US at Adare Manor, which is owned by long-time friend and associate JP McManus.

 Police reported that he showed signs of impairment and investigators found two white pills identified as hydrocodone – a prescription opioid used to treat severe pain – during a search of his vehicle.